 Congratulations on your acceptance to Florida Tech!
 As you make your plans to arrive, please remember, check-in and orientation are your first responsibilities as an international student in the United States.

-International students who will begin their studies at Florida Institute of Technology in the Spring 2019 Semester must check in with the Office of International Student and Scholar Services (ISSS) on Thursday, January 3, 2019 between the hours of 8am and 1pm in the Clemente Center.
+International students who will begin their studies at Florida Institute of Technology in the Fall 2019 Semester must check in with the Office of International Student and Scholar Services (ISSS) on Monday, August 12, 2019 between the hours of 8am and 1pm in the Clemente Center.
 It is very important that you bring your immigration documentation with you, i.e. your I-20 or DS-2019, passport, visa, and I-94 card (if you receive one – most students won’t).
 We will not be able to check you in unless you have this documentation with you.
 International students who are transferring from another U.S. school, and current FIT international students rising from undergraduate to graduate level, must also check-in with the ISSS office.

 As an international student, the ISSS Office will be your primary point of contact on campus.
 Our role is to help you acclimate to Florida Tech through our services and programs and act as your primary liaison with the United States Department of Immigration.
 Your status in the United States is our primary concern.

 Before your arrival, be sure to review important predeparture and arrival information as well as the International Student's Resource Guide for important information you need to know as an international student coming to the United States.
 We also recommend you visit Homeland Security's "Study in the States" website for information on how to study in the U.S. and how to maintain your visa status.
 The Office of International Student and Scholar Services has made arrangements for a one-time courtesy shuttle service for first-time international students from Orlando Airport.
 Be sure to visit the Airport Pickup webpage to review details on how place your request for airport pickup.